seaofvoices/darklua/README.md

 darklua process src processed-src
 ```

-If a configuration file is found in the folder where the command is ran, darklua will automatically use it.
-If your configuration file is not named `.darklua.json` or `.darklua.json5`, or not located in the folder where you are running the command, you can specify it with the `--config-path` argument:
+If a configuration file is found in the folder where the command is run, darklua will automatically use it.
+If your configuration file is not named `.darklua.json` or `.darklua.json5`, or not located in the folder where you are running the command, you must specify it with the `--config-path` argument:

 ```
 darklua process src processed-src --config-path ./path/config.json